Board of Directors

 Lauren Phillips is a retired attorney and educator whose passion is helping children discover their talents and gifts and ensuring that all children have access to quality education.
 She has taught English and French in the Friendswood and Lubbock school districts and worked at two international law firms specializing in administrative law: Pillsbury in San Francisco and Fulbright & Jaworski (now Norton Rose Fulbright) in San Antonio.
 Ms. Phillips graduated summa cum laude with a master’s degree in health care administration from Trinity University, San Antonio, and cum laude from University of Houston Bates College of Law.
 She has served on several non-profit boards in San Antonio including the Children’s Chorus of San Antonio, the Travis Park United Methodist Church Foundation, and ISA Amigos, the support organization for the International School of the Americas

-Marcie Ramsey Hernandez
+Marcie Hernandez Ramsey

 A native of San Antonio, Marcie has over 15 years of experience in developing, implementing, and managing public relations, communications, and marketing initiatives for non-profit, government and public entities; building relationships with community partners, stakeholders, and the media to promote the mission, vision, and values of the organizations she represents.
 She is a graduate of Incarnate Word High School where she was heavily involved in music and theater programs and received her Bachelor of Arts in Mass Communications- Public Relations from Texas State University.
 A passionate animal advocate, avid reader, movie buff and patron of the arts, she enjoys spending her free time with her husband, three rescue dogs and rescue cat, and niece and nephews.